badri-k7/aws-devops/README.md

   - `ecs/2.ecs-service-task-definition/README.md`: Guidelines on defining and running ECS services and task definitions using CloudFormation.

   - `ecs/3.ecs-scaling-policies/README.md`: Dive into the scaling policies and set them up for your ECS services using CloudFormation.

+  ### EKS
+  The "EKS" directory provides a comprehensive guide to setting up and managing Kubernetes clusters on AWS through Amazon EKS.
+This section also includes how to integrate EKS with EFS for persistent storage.

+  - `eks/1.eks-cluster/README.md`: Contains step-by-step instructions to set up an Amazon EKS cluster using AWS CloudFormation.

+  - `eks/2.managed-node-group/README.md`: Provides a guide to setting up a managed node group for your EKS cluster using CloudFormation.

+  - `eks/3.efs-integration/README.md`: Detailed instructions on provisioning EFS and integrating it with an EKS cluster for persistent storage.